firecow/swarm-app/README.md

 `cowswarm.yml` is very explicit, no more optionals, no more short syntax.

 cowswarm config isn't docker-compose or docker stack, but it does borrow the good parts.

-## Getting deployment errors tools could have found?
-`cowswarm validate` will exit with errors on every configuration mistake.